George Emery LYONS Sr. Genealogy

 • Name John BARNARD

-Born 1518 Epworth, Lincolnshire, England Find all individuals with events at this location
+Birth 1518 Epworth, Lincolnshire, England Find all individuals with events at this location

 Gender Male

-Died 26 Aug 1592 Epworth, Lincolnshire, England Find all individuals with events at this location
+Death 26 Aug 1592 Epworth, Lincolnshire, England Find all individuals with events at this location

-Buried 26 Aug 1592 Epworth, Lincolnshire, England Find all individuals with events at this location
+Burial 26 Aug 1592 Epworth, Lincolnshire, England Find all individuals with events at this location

 Person ID I1282 Main Tree